Loch Ness, Scotland

 researchers decided to time their scoop to the 60th

-anniversary of the photograph, so they
+anniversary of the photograph.
+They

 deliberately waited four months after his death before breaking the news.